Start9Labs/documentation/site/source/support/faq/faq-general.rst

 I run a business, can I use StartOS for tasks such as password management and file sharing?
 -------------------------------------------------------------------------------------------
 Absolutely.
-A StartOS server would be a great addition to any business as it is easy to use and provides services that you control, with no subscription fees.
+A Start9 server would be a great addition to any business as it is easy to use and provides services that you control, with no subscription fees.

 With the addition of `BTCPay Server <https://btcpayserver.org/>`_, you can even run your own payment processor and accept cryptocurrency payments with no third party necessary!